 Based on our analysis, the answer is, it's (currently) impossible to know—but it’s important to get right.

 Last summer, the murder of George Floyd and the global racial justice movement brought issues of racial inequity and injustice to the forefront.
-Candid has been tracking racial equity funding for a decade, but this recent philanthropy response was staggering.
+Candid has been tracking the past decade's worth of racial equity funding, but this recent philanthropy response was staggering.
 As of July 2020, we’d identified racial equity grants and pledges worth $4.2 billion; since then, the total has more than tripled.
 Yet a closer look at this funding shows that pledges—particularly those from corporate funders—account for nearly three-quarters of the dollars we’ve tracked.
 At Candid, we are often asked about these figures and whether corporations are truly making good on their promise to do good.
 In this blog, we identify three current challenges we’ve encountered in tracking corporate pledges and offer a call to action for future corporate giving.

 What are corporate pledges?